Private university in Waco, Texas, United States

 Baylor University is known for it's academic work in the following disciplines:

-Baylor University's most influential alumni faculty include professors and professionals in the fields of Criminal Justice, Religious Studies, and Law.
+Baylor University's most influential alumni faculty include professors and professionals in the fields of Criminal Justice, Medical, and Religious Studies.
 Here are some of Baylor University's most famous alumni:

 Want to be an Academic Influence Insider?